 In The End…

 You’ll have a toasty, tasty treat that you can enjoy any time of day.
 Also, if you’re hesitant because you’ve never tried cassava flour before, just give it a shot.
 You’ll realize you don’t have to deny yourself treats you love if you can use alternative ingredients!
+And since we are talking breakfast foods, our lectin free pancakes are certainly worth a mention.

 Want help stocking your pantry with Gundry-approved foods?
 Visit the online grocery shop for Dr. G’s personally curated products for the lectin-free lifestyle.
 Click the image to shop now: